QuentinRa/blog.quentinra.dev/info/sql/index.md

 SELECT name FROM customer WHERE name LIKE 'Lun%';
 ```

-And you can used a nested request
+And you can use a nested request

 ```sql
 -- you will use the variable c in the nested request.